-Letter Grade Definition A- In addition to satisfying all conditions for B+, The Laboratory has identified practices that would allow for the project scope to be expanded if such were desirable, without impact on baseline cost or schedule; Problems are identified and corrected by the Laboratory promptly, with no impact on scope, cost or schedule.
-The Laboratory provides particularly useful project status reports on time to DOE and regularly takes the initiative to communicate emerging problems or issues.
-Reviews identify environment, safety and health practices to exceed expectations.
-There is high confidence throughout the execution phase that the project will meet its cost/schedule performance baseline; В+ The Laboratory has achieved each of the following objectives The project meets CD-2 performance measures; The Laboratory provides sustained leadership and commitment to environment, safety and health; Reviews regularly recognize the Laboratory for being proactive in the management of the execution phase of the project; To a large extent, problems are identified and corrected by the Laboratory with little, or no impact on scope, cost or schedule; DOE is kept informed of project status on a regular basis; reviews regularly indicate project is expected to meet its cost/schedule performance baseline. В The Laboratory provides sustained leadership and commitment to environment, safety and health BUT • The project fails to meet expectations in one of the remaining areas listed under B+.
-B- The Laboratory provides sustained leadership and commitment to environment, safety and health BUT • The project fails to meet expectations in several of the areas listed under B+ С The Laboratory provides sustained leadership and commitment to environment, safety and health BUT the project fails to meet expectations in several of the areas listed under B+ AND • Reviews indicate project remains at risk of breaching its cost/schedule performance baseline; D Reports to DOE can vary in degree of completeness The project fails to meet conditions for B+ in at least one of the following areas: Reviews indicate project is likely to breach its cost/schedule performance baseline; Laboratory commitment to environment, safety and health issues is inadequate; Reports to DOE are largely incomplete; Laboratory commitment to the project has subsided.
-F The project fails to meet conditions for B+ in at least one of the following areas: Laboratory falsifies data during project execution phase; Shows disdain for executing the project within minimal standards for environment, safety or health, Fails to keep DOE informed of project status; Recent reviews indicate that the project is expected to breach its cost/schedule performance baseline.
+Letter Grade Definition Grade To addition to extinct in all and thing Co.
+D. A- In addition to satisfying all conditions for B+, The Laboratory has identified practices that would allow for the project scope to be expanded if such were desirable, without impact on baseline cost or schedule; Problems are identified and corrected by the Laboratory promptly, with no impact on scope, cost or schedule; The Laboratory provides particularly useful project status reports on time to DOE and regularly takes the initiative to communicate emerging problems or issues; Reviews identify environment, safety and health practices to exceed expectations; There is high confidence throughout the execution phase that the project will meet its cost/schedule performance baseline.
+The Laboratory has achieved each of the following objectives The project meets CD-2 performance measures; The Laboratory provides sustained leadership and commitment to environment, safety and health; B+ Reviews regularly recognize the Laboratory for being proactive in the management of the execution phase of the project; • To a large extent, problems are identified and corrected by the Laboratory with little, or no impact on scope, cost or schedule; DOE is kept informed of project status on a regular basis; reviews regularly indicate project is expected to meet its cost/schedule performance baseline.
+D The Laboratory provides sustained leadership and commitment to environment, safety and health В BUT The project City to see the project of the pro • The project fails to meet expectations in one of the remaining areas listed under B+.
+B- The Laboratory provides sustained leadership and commitment to environment, safety and health BUT • The project fails to meet expectations in several of the areas listed under B+.
+The Laboratory provides sustained leadership and commitment to environment, safety and health BUT The project foils to most supportations in account of the cases listed and as R. С The project fails to meet expectations in several of the areas listed under B+ AND • Reviews indicate project remains at risk of breaching its cost/schedule performance baseline; Reports to DOE can vary in degree of completeness.
+The second of t The project fails to meet conditions for B+ in at least one of the following areas: D • Reviews indicate project is likely to breach its cost/schedule performance baseline; Laboratory commitment to environment, safety and health issues is inadequate; Post of Post of the Post of th • Reports to DOE are largely incomplete; Laboratory commitment to the project has subsided.
+T The project fails to meet conditions for B+ in at least one of the following areas: Laboratory falsifies data during project execution phase; Cleans didding for an experiment to project within minimal standards for an incompared to the project within minimal standards for a project within minimal standards.
+Shows disdain for executing the project within minimal standards for environment, safety or leading.
+F health; • Fails to keep DOE informed of project status; Recent reviews indicate that the project is expected to breach its cost/schedule performance boxeling baseline.